-We must embrace reality instead, with all its huge transformations, expectations, conventional wisdom, and the things we need to do that we really don’t feel like doing.
+We must embrace reality instead, with all its vast transformations, expectations, conventional wisdom, and the things we need to do that we really don’t feel like doing.

-Here are some things no one talks about, but which we all realize one way or another.
+Here are some things no one talks about but which we all realize.

 What No One Tells You About Adult Life

 They want to have it all, to have it now, and to be better than others.

 But all that doesn’t create a happy, fulfilling life.